srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 ### Exercise 3: Configure Simulated Device

-In this exercise, you will configure a Simulated Device written in C# to connect to Azure IoT using the individual enrollment created in the previous unit.
+In this exercise, you will configure a Simulated Device written in C# to connect to Azure IoT using the individual enrollment created in the previous exercise.
 You will also add code to the Simulated Device that will read and update device configuration based on the device twin within Azure IoT Hub.

-The simulated device that you create in this exercise represents an IoT Device that will be located within a shipping container/box, and will be used to monitor Contoso products while they are in transit.
+The simulated device that you create in this exercise represents an IoT device that will be located within a shipping container/box, and will be used to monitor Contoso products while they are in transit.
 The sensor telemetry from the device that will be sent to Azure IoT Hub includes Temperature, Humidity, Pressure, and Latitude/Longitude coordinates of the container.
 The device is part of the overall asset tracking solution.

-This is different than the earlier lab where a simulated device connected to Azure because in that lab, you used a shared access key to authenticate, which does not require device provisioning, but also does not give the provisioning management benefits (such as device twins), and requires fairly large distribution and management of a shared key.
+> **Note**: You may have the impression that creating this simulated device is a bit redundant with what you created in the previous lab, but the attestation mechanism in that you implement in this lab is quite different from what you did previously.
+In the previous lab, you used a shared access key to authenticate, which does not require device provisioning, but also does not give the provisioning management benefits (such as leveraging device twins), and it requires fairly large distribution and management of a shared key.
 In this lab, you are provisioning a unique device through the Device Provisioning Service.

 #### Task 1: Create the Simulated Device